-Because immediate and effective action is critical in emergency situations, the Safety Committee of Eastern Maine Community College (currently the Covid-19 Re-Entry Team) has developed this Action Plan on emergency procedures.
-We ask you to take a few moments to read through the booklet and become familiar with the information and procedures in order to reduce the likelihood of confusion or panic in an emergency situation.
+Because immediate and effective action is critical in emergencies, the Safety Committee of Eastern Maine Community College has developed this Action Plan for emergency procedures.
+We ask you to take a few moments to read through the booklet and become familiar with the information and procedures to reduce the likelihood of confusion or panic in an emergency.

-The first and most important step for handling emergencies is preparation.
+The first and most crucial step for handling emergencies is preparation.